NugulaThrishani/skin-cancer-cnn-rnn/README.md

-# Skin Cancer Model Flask Demo
+# Skin Cancer Model Flask

 This repository provides a minimal Flask server to serve a trained Keras model (a `.keras` model file) for skin cancer detection.
 It includes a demo HTML page for manual testing and a small test script for programmatic calls.